The following links can be used to view Council meeting agendas, minutes, and reports:

 Council Meeting Agendas

 Council meetings are held on the 2nd and 4th Tuesday of each month beginning at 5:00 p.m.
 Meetings are held at the Municipal Office located at 500 Railway Avenue in Clandeboye, Manitoba.

 All Council meetings are chaired by the Deputy Mayor, or in his absence, a delegated member of Council.
 Council meetings are open to the public unless Council moves in-camera to discuss personnel, legal, or private matters.

 Agenda packages are available 4 days prior to the regular Council meeting as shown above.

 Council Meeting Minutes

-Minutes are taken by administrative staff and once the minutes are approved at the following meeting, they are then signed and posted on our website for public viewing.
+Minutes are taken by administrative staff and are posted as draft versions once they have been prepared.
+The minutes then get approved at the following meeting and are then signed and posted on our website for public viewing, replacing the draft versions.